 4. Maintenance Routine

-Regular parking lot cleaning and sealcoating help preserve both the asphalt and the paint.
+Hire professional seal coating contractors to conduct sealcoating which will help preserve both the asphalt and the paint.
 Neglected lots accumulate dirt, oil, and debris that can break down the paint more quickly.
+Incorporating consistent parking lot maintenance ensures a cleaner, safer, and longer-lasting surface for everyone who uses it.

 Signs It’s Time to Repaint